tosin2013/mcp-codebase-insight/PULL_REQUEST.md

 @coderabbit, I'm particularly interested in your feedback on:

-1. The overall structure and organization of the workflows
+1. Workflow structure and organization
 2. Any redundancies or inefficiencies you notice
-3. Best practices we might be missing
+3. Any missing best practices
 4. Suggestions for further improvements

 ## Future Improvements

-We're planning to implement more improvements based on your feedback:
+We're planning to implement additional enhancements based on your feedback:

 - Extract more common functionality into reusable actions
 - Standardize environment variables across workflows